walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/16-abtests.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python ab_test_opt_out.py` from the command-line) here is what will happen with either of the tests:
+When we save this file and run it (e.g., `python3 ab_test_opt_out.py` from the command-line) here is what will happen with either of the tests:

 + Open the browser
 + Opt-out of the split tests (either by cookie or appended URL)